cbinsights/form-design-system/contributing/principles.md

 - Components that are tied to a specific application or feature
 - Components that are not "small and sharp" (see below)

+## Alignment with design
+When it comes to standard UI components, Engineering and Design should speak the same language.
+In practice, this means:

+- Publicly exposed components in FDS should be named based on how design refers to the component in their sketch library
+- Component structure and semantic grouping should reflect design intention

+When someone refers to a "Chip", we should have a shared understanding across design, engineering, and product.

 ## Small, sharp tools
 Components, CSS classes, and other tools in FDS follow what could be called the ["Unix Philosphy"](https://en.wikipedia.org/wiki/Unix_philosophy).
 There is no formal definition, but this summary fits well: